Data reviewed and confirmed for accuracy and freshness: (June/2026)

 The Americans with Disabilities Act (ADA) prohibits any sort of discrimination against people on the basis of disability.
 This includes discrimination in employment, government services, and public accommodations.

 Employers are required to provide reasonable accommodation for employees with disabilities.
 This also includes individuals who need service animals to assist them with tasks related to their disabilities.
-They have the privilege of bringing their service animal with them, even in a no-pet policy office.
-Reasonable accommodations may include modifications to workspaces and flexible schedules.
+Service animals can accompany their owner to their workplace, even to an office with a no pet policy.

 Unfortunately, this law doesn’t extend to emotional support animals.
 ESAs aren’t allowed in restaurants and hotels the same way service animals are.
 If you’re planning to take your ESA to a restaurant, you should contact them first to see what their policies are regarding ESAs.